komahanb/polychaos/README.md

 2) SOLUTION
 ------------

-The linear system is solved using scdcmp or ludcmp routines from "Numercial Recipes" depending upon whether the system is overdetermined or not.
-Please refer to their license information if you would like to taylor the code for your purposes.
+The linear system is solved using svdcmp or ludcmp routines from "Numercial Recipes" depending upon whether the system is overdetermined or not.
+Please refer to their license information if you would like to tailor the code for your purposes.

 3) POST PROCESSING:
 --------------------